ELZAIM1/CNN/README.md

 ## 📌 Overview

-- Build a CNN model باستخدام PyTorch
+- Build a CNN model using PyTorch
 - Train the model on MNIST dataset
 - Evaluate model performance
 - Visualize predictions